 SHOEBOX Audiometry incorporates several sets of Maximum Permissible Ambient Noise Levels (MPANLs) to choose from depending on the test environment (ANSI or OSHA).
 Should these levels be exceeded during a testing session, SHOEBOX will alert the administrator with several types of configurable notifications.

-SHOEBOX is an ideal complement to the in-clinic booth with its ability to conduct accurate audiometric assessments in any relatively quiet environment, improving processes with new workflows, creating a pleasant alternative to an enclosed sound booth all while lowering expenses.
+SHOEBOX is an ideal complement to the in-clinic booth with its ability to conduct accurate audiometric assessments in any relatively quiet environment, improving processes with new workflows, and creating a pleasant alternative to an enclosed sound booth, all while lowering expenses.